 Some experts say the project faces both engineering and biological challenges.
-For one, it's difficult to make a bulb that eliminates all the individual wavelengths that trigger human photoreceptors, says Mark Rea, professor of cognitive science and director the Rensselaer Polytechnic Institute’s Lighting Research Center.
+For one, it's difficult making a bulb that eliminates all the individual wavelengths that trigger human photoreceptors, says Mark Rea, professor of cognitive science and director Rensselaer Polytechnic Institute’s Lighting Research Center.

 "It's complicated," he said.

 Maxik says he's also working with researchers at NASA's life science group to adapt an LED lighting system for astronauts that need to accurately regulate their body clock while being exposed to sunlight and darkness every 90 minutes they orbit Earth.